 When you apply the filter, you can also save it so you can re-use it later.

-Based on the criteria you set, you will get a list of people over on the left-hand side of the screen.
+Based on the criteria you set, you will get a list of people over on the right-hand side of the screen.
 Next, you can hover over them to see their details.
 If they look really relevant, you can click on a button to follow them, add them to a list, tweet them and more.

 2. You want to create a report based on your account

-You select the type of report you want and the account you want the report based on.
+You can select the type of report you want and the account you want the report based on.

 3. You want to view analytics based on your – or a competitor’s – account.